This post may contain affiliate links. Read my disclosure policy.

 And while I shunned all things with egg as a kid, The Bug is alllll about cheese and eggs, so he was totally game for egg cheese.
 If you saw my Snaps the other day (yes, I’m on Snapchat at cupcakekalechip), he said “It’s pretty good!
 It tastes like an Easter egg!”
 I’m not sure what that means, but since he requested it in his lunchbox, I’m guessing that’s a good thing.
 I think it’s smooth and slightly sweet, and would be yummy with some Easter ham.

-If you are Ukrainian, Polish, Slovak, or other Eastern European descent and want to connect with your roots, or just like trying new and unique recipes from different regions of the world.
-Give this a try.
+If you are Ukrainian, Polish, Slovak, or other Eastern European descent and want to connect with your roots, or just like trying new and unique recipes from different regions of the world, give this Hrudka recipe a try.
 It’s easy, fun, and pretty awesome to say that you made your own cheese!

 - 1 dozen eggs